Somethings1/quizzer/README.md

 # Instruction
 ## Use keyboard to navigate
 Use 1-9 to select answer.
 Left and right arrow to go to prev and next question.

 Press UpArrow and then quickly press numbers to go to any question.
 For example, UpArrow+1+2 => Go to question 12.

+Press ` (backtick) to mark current question for review.